What We Offer

 Friday Morning Bible Study

-Begins September 19.
-Meet at 7:45 a.m. at Bojangles on Lewisville-Clemmons Road.
+During the school year our youth meet at 7:45 a.m. at Bojangles on Lewisville-Clemmons Road.
 Study is led by DeNeal Fowler and Betty Wright.

 Teaching Targets for Youth